JhonJSC182/Jhon_Salazar/README.md

 Create the information and find the images to use in the site and adjust them in a way where they align correctly on the site.

 Tuesday
-Create the connections to be able and switch from one page to another and make sure any other interactive parts of the site are up and running.
+Create the connections to be able and switch from one section to another and make sure any other interactive parts of the site are up and running.

 Wednesday
 Catch up on any bugs or errors that will be preventing the site to work correctly.